ClickHouse/ClickHouse/docs/README.md

     We prepared some [recommendations](#what-to-write) for you.

-- "I know what I want to write, but I don't know how to contribute in docs."
+- "I know what I want to write, but I don't know how to contribute to docs."

     Here is some [tips](#how-to-contribute).

 - "I don't know what to describe."

-    Ask us and we will provide you a choice.
+    Ask us, and we will provide you a choice.

-Writing the docs is extremely useful for project's users and developers, and grows your carma :-)
+Writing the docs is extremely useful for project's users and developers, and grows your karma :-)

 **Contents**